 Chances are your floor is not going to be perfectly level.
-This will cause gaps at the low places between your floor and baseboard.
+This will cause gaps in the low places between your floor and baseboard.
 Tacking down a strip of quarter-round is a quick fix to this problem.

 However, since we like the clean look of the baseboard without the quarter-round, we needed another method to address this problem.

-Scribing allows us to adjust the thickness of the baseboard to accommodate the high and low spots in our floor.
+Scribing allows us to adjust the thickness of the baseboard to accommodate the high and low spots on our floor.
 Here's how we scribe our baseboard:

 First, we prop our baseboard into place.
 Then we place a thin scrap of plywood on the floor and lay a pencil on top.
 The wood scrap is a little thicker than the biggest gap between the baseboard and the floor.
 We slide the pencil resting on the wood scrap down the entire length of the baseboard.
 We end up with a pencil mark that mimics the unevenness of our floor.

 We check the pencil mark and see where it's closest to the edge of the baseboard.
 If the lowest pencil mark is right at the edge of the baseboard, we're good to go to the next step.
 However, If the lowest pencil is a little distance from the edge, we measure that distance and move the entire line down by that amount.
 For example, if the lowest pencil mark is 1/8" from the edge, we make a second pencil line that is 1/8" lower than the first one.

 Once our pencil mark is in place, we use a belt sander to remove the excess baseboard to the pencil line.
 We now have a piece of baseboard where the bottom edge follows the contour of our floor.

 Tip #5: Finishing Your Baseboard

 For ease of finishing, nothing beats buying pre-primed baseboard.
 Use a roller instead of a brush for applying paint.
 You'll get better coverage—the first baseboard we installed required two coats of paint applied with a brush, while the next baseboard looked great with one coat of roller-applied paint.
 Use a small 3" roller for ease of application.